Biden tells Erdogan US and Turkey must avoid crises - ExBulletin

 Erdogan did not follow through on the threat, but it reflected growing tensions with the United States

-“I cannot honestly say that there is a healthy process in Turkish-American relations,” Erdogan said in September, according to the state-run Anadolu news agency, quoting Erdogan.

-Erdogan’s office said in a statement that the meeting was held in a “positive atmosphere” in which the leaders expressed a desire to “further strengthen and improve relations between Turkey and the United States and agreed to establish a common mechanism accordingly “.
+Erdogans office said in a statement that the meeting took place in a positive atmosphere in which the leaders expressed a desire to further strengthen and improve relations between Turkey and the United States and agreed to ‘establish a common mechanism accordingly.

-The statement also said there was “satisfaction with mutual action taken on climate change.”

 Turkey has been kicked out of a US program to buy F-35 fighter jets and defense officials have been sanctioned after buying the Russian-made S-400 system.
 The United States strongly opposes the use of Russian systems within the NATO alliance and says it poses a threat to the F-35s.